pabroux/ai-forge/README.md

 ## Codebases Available
 Here are the codebases available:
 - Hugging Face
+- Lightning
 - Pytorch (Vanilla)
-- Lightning
 > ℹ️
-> Each codebase follows the _card_ pattern in which you pass to a `train.py` file a config file (e.g. `config_test.py`) containing your model, your dataset and everything required to train a model.
+> Each codebase follows the pattern in which you pass to a `train.py` file a config file (e.g. `config_test.py`) containing your model, your dataset and everything required to train a model.

 ## Useful Commands